near/NEPs/text/0000-value-with-callback-return.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

 This change doesn't require complicated changes on runtime.
 The economics of this change also work, since caller promises are prepaid, there are no additional unexpected fees.

-It also reuses the limitation that we have right now with the existing `promise_return`, it can't return a joint promise (a promise created with `promise_and`).
+This change also reuses the existing limitation on `promise_return`. `promise_return` can't return a joint promise (a promise created with `promise_and`).
+So the auto-unlock promise can't be underpaid.

 ## How Runtime works now
 [how-runtime-works]: #how-runtime-works